 25% MA Tuition Fees Discount for Durham Alumni

 Like Durham?
-Stay for an MA!
+Stay for a taught MA!

 At Durham, we recognize that our greatest asset is the quality of our student body.
 In order to encourage more Durham undergraduates to stay on (or return!) for an MA, the Faculty of Arts and Humanities are trialling for two years an offer of a substantially increased alumni tuition discount for all of our taught postgraduate programmes.
 This initiative is being funded by the Arts and Humanities Faculty, so it applies only to MA programmes in the following areas: